-Since the federal stay-at-home order was allowed to expire on April 30, a growing number of state and local governments have moved to allow businesses to reopen their doors (with capacity limits in place), while phasing out some of the restrictions that have largely kept Americans in their homes since March.
+Since the federal stay-at-home order was allowed to expire on April 30, a growing number of state and local governments have moved to allow reopening business' doors (with capacity limits in place), while phasing out some of the restrictions that have largely kept Americans in their homes since March.

 Here are answers to parents' most-asked questions about what "reopening" really means.